opensearch-project/project-website/_posts/2025-11-12-adaptive-refresh-for-resilient-segment-replication.md

 With this approach, a document is indexed only once.
 We save precious computation resources on replicas, and instead leverage the network to copy (replicate) index changes across the entire fleet.
 By tracking replication checkpoints, we can make sure that each replica is on the same point-in-time view of the index, as opposed to document replication where each replica may index at its own pace.
 There's also the nice ability to rollback to a known older "good checkpoint" should some bad index changes make their way to production.

-## A Typical Segment Replication Setup
+## A typical segment replication setup

 In classic 'segment replicated' systems, indexers invoke a Lucene `commit` and create segments at fixed time intervals.
 Each commit is then treated as a replication checkpoint and copied over to replica instances.
 The frequency of creating checkpoints on indexers is pre-configured, based on the acceptable tolerance for propagating updates.
 On receiving a new checkpoint, replicas compare it to their local state, fetch any missing files, and invoke a Lucene `refresh`, so that queries can see the updated index.